 The National Endowment for the Humanities is awarding many libraries and state humanities councils with the Muslim Journeys Bookshelf—a collection of books, films and other resources.

-A master’s candidate in European history at Seton Hall University and a graduate of Caldwell College with a bachelor’s degree in history and English, Enfel came to the United States in 1996 with her family from Algeria.
-She was raised a Sunni Muslim, and while a student at Caldwell College she worked to create understanding and dialogue between the Muslim and Christian communities.
+A master’s candidate in European history at Seton Hall University and a graduate of Caldwell University with a bachelor’s degree in history and English, Enfel came to the United States in 1996 with her family from Algeria.
+She was raised a Sunni Muslim, and while a student at Caldwell University she worked to create understanding and dialogue between the Muslim and Christian communities.

 The Bridging Cultures Bookshelf: Muslim Journeys is a project of the National Endowment for the Humanities, conducted in cooperation with the American Library Association.
 Support was provided by a grant from Carnegie Corporation of New York.
 Additional support for the arts and media components was provided by the Doris Duke Foundation for Islamic Art.